sl4shuur/kse-manim-lectures/src/animations_sprites/README.md

 You can find other sprite assets on Internet resources or create your own using vector graphic software like Adobe Illustrator or Inkscape.

+## How to crop into poses

+[!IMPORTANT]
+Before using the sprites, ensure that you have uploaded the SVG file(s) of sheet to the `assets/sprites_sheets` directory.

+To extract individual poses from a sprite sheet SVG file, you can use the `extract_poses_from_sprite_svg.py` script located in the root directory.
+This script will help you crop the sprite sheet into separate SVG files for each pose.

 ## Usage

 To use these sprites in your Manim scenes, you can import the `Sprite` class from the `manim_sprites` module and create instances of it in your scenes.
 For example: